We are announcing that Guided Projects are now available for Enterprise customers.

 - Click the Catalog sub-tab where you will see a list of your program’s courses.
 You can add courses or collections to a curriculum.
-Add new Guided Projects to a curriculum via the +Add Recommendation link.
-For step-by-step instructions, please see this article: Add new courses to your learning program.
+Add new Guided Projects to a curriculum via the +Add Content link.

 - The easiest way to find Guided Projects is to type “Coursera Project Network” in the search field.